 This recipe almost reminds me of a caramel apple on a stick, but my difference is the apple has been hollowed out and filled with luscious cheesecake!
 My kids and friends who came over ate these up with their fingers!
 No fork needed and they ate all of the apple as well!

 - The first time I made this recipe I used Macintosh apples.
 The kids liked the soft exterior but I found them to be a bit mushy.
 The second time I made this I tried Red Delicious apples and the firmer apple appealed more to me then the kids.
 Any apple that you personally enjoy will work here.

-- If you don’t have the Surkin Gold Fiber Syrup which provides the caramel flavor you might want to add another teaspoon of the maple extract I used below to add that flavor or use 1 tbsp of molasses or maple syrup, but that would cause the sugars and carbs to increase in this recipe.
+- If you don't have the Surkin Gold Fiber Syrup which provides the caramel flavor you might want to add another teaspoon of the maple extract I used below to add that flavor or use 1 tablespoon of molasses or maple syrup, but that would cause the sugars and carbs to increase in this recipe.